Nguyễn Viết Thanh: Army of the Republic of Vietnam

-According to COMUSMACV General Creighton Abrams, on May 20, 1970 tape, "The handling of the forces and the tactics by all the forces in IV Corps can only be described as brilliant."
-Thanh planned the Parrot’s Beak, Cambodia operation himself and he kept his plan secret from his staff.
-He only revealed the plan to General Hal McCown, senior adviser of Delta Regional Assistance Command.
-One day before the start of the Cửu Long (Mekong) operation, May 1, 1970, he instructed the 9th division commander on what he wanted him to execute.
+According to COMUSMACV General Creighton Abrams, on 20 May 1970 tape, "The handling of the forces and the tactics by all the forces in IV Corps can only be described as brilliant."
+Thanh planned the Parrot's Beak, Cambodia operation himself and he kept his plan secret from his staff.
+He only revealed the plan to General Hal D. McCown, senior adviser of Delta Regional Assistance Command.
+One day before the start of the Cửu Long (Mekong) operation, 1 May 1970, he instructed the 9th division commander on what he wanted him to execute.
 "It was really beautifully done."